Oh my darling, my darling.

 Excellent memories of this great moment.

-4. Former sound engineer I always played this piece, by the way I would like to know if possible to have a copy Thank you
+4. As a former sound engineer, I always played this track; in fact, I'd like to know if it's possible to get a copy.
+Thank you

 Leave a comment